 3.1: Models that work locally

 Click here for examples of schemes to measure BMI in children that are already up and running are included in our obesity section.
-We would also like to include other examples of PCT experiences so if your PCT has experiences or comments they wish to pass on to others please submit them to Christine Charlton.
+We would also like to include other examples of PCT experiences so if your PCT has experiences or comments they wish to pass on to others please let us know.

 3.3.2: Child Health Information Systems are not, at present, sufficiently developed or consistent, at national level, to hold this data

 Growth Online will satisfy the requirements, in addition as the data is in an SQL database it is available for export to other systems when they become available.

 Click here for more information regarding the capabilities of our iGROW software.

 Our online shop lists the equipment recommended by the Child Growth Foundation which also appears in the DH Publication “Obesity Training Courses for Primary Care“.
 The shop features weighing scales that comply with the EU directive 90/384/EEC and the Leicester Height Measure, which is recommended by both the CGF and features in the child health care manual “Health For All Children“.